tobega/tailspin-v0/TailspinReference.md

 A plain search path is interpreted relative to the directory containing the main file and can be anywhere for modules.

 There is also the concept of a module path, specified in an environment variable `TAILSPIN_MODULES`.
-Since this is still a java program, it can be specified as a java System property, which is then used instead of the environment variable.
-(Used mainly in the junit tests) To access modules located there, just start the search path with `module:`
+Since this is still a java program, it may be specified as a java System property, which is then used instead of the environment variable.
+(Used mainly in the junit tests) To access modules located in the module path, just start the search path with `module:`

 Some examples of specifying modules are:
-* Loaded from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone`. (new copy of the 'myfile' module)
+* Loaded from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone` or just `'myfile' stand-alone`. (new copy of the 'myfile' module) If you need to provide modules to the module use "with .. provided" instead of "stand-alone": `'myfile' with ...... provided`
 * Inherited as-is, e.g. `myPrefix inherited`. (shared copy of the module with the prefix myPrefix)
+* Inherited renamed, e.g. `myPrefix inherited from theirPrefix`. (shared copy of the module with the prefix theirPrefix now installed as myPrefix)
-* Inherited with some definitions overridden, e.g. `shadowed myModule ...definitions... end myModule`
+* Inherited with some definitions overridden, e.g. `shadowed myModule ...definitions... end myModule`, optionally renamed `myModule from shadowed theirModule ...definitions... end theirModule`.
+  If the shadowing code needs some modules, provide them: `shadowed myModule with ... provided ...definitions... end myModule`
 * Modified loaded from a file by a string literal path specification, e.g. `modified 'module:myPath' ...definitions... end 'module:myPath'`.
+  If modules are needed by the modifying code and/or the imported code, provide them: `modified 'file' with .... provided ...definitions... end 'file'`

 Note that modifications (by `shadowed`) to an inherited module only apply to direct external usages of the shadowed symbol.
 Usages from within the original module will still use the original definition.
 Any dependency provision in shadowing